-The J. S. Standish Company now holds or controls in the aggregate shares entitling it to cast approximately 53% of the combined votes entitled to be cast by all stockholders of the Company.
-Christine L. Standish serves as President, and John C. Standish as Chairman and CEO, of the J. S. Standish Company.
-Directors Christine L. Standish and John C. Standish (the "Standish Directors"), together with their father, J. Spencer Standish, have joint power to elect and remove all of the directors of J. S. Standish Company.
+The J. S. Standish Company now holds or controls, in the aggregate, shares entitling it to cast approximately 53% of the combined votes entitled to be cast by all stockholders of the Company.
+John C. Standish serves as President, and Christine L. Standish as Chairman and CEO, of the J. S. Standish Company.

-If Standish Family Holdings, LLC casts votes as expected, election of the director nominees listed above, and approval of each other proposal to be considered at the meeting, will be assured.
+If the J. S. Standish Company casts votes as expected, election of the director nominees listed above, and approval of each other proposal to be considered at the meeting, will be assured.